cph-cachet/research.package/README.md

 - Consent - [How it's done in ResearchKit](http://researchkit.org/docs/docs/InformedConsent/InformedConsent.html) - Implemented in RP
 - Survey - [How it's done in ResearchKit](http://researchkit.org/docs/docs/Survey/CreatingSurveys.html) - Implemented in RP
 - Active Task - [How it's done in ResearchKit](http://researchkit.org/docs/docs/ActiveTasks/ActiveTasks.html) - Can be implemented later with the help of flutter [plugins](https://github.com/cph-cachet/flutter-plugins) by CACHET.

+To find out more visit Research Package's website at [researchpackage.org](researchpackage.org).

 ## Getting Started